All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 Vision tests will be conducted to meet the vision standards set by your branch or specific jobs.

-Included with the vision tests will be color vision testing including, the PiP test, FALANT test and Army Red/Green test.
+Included with the vision tests will be color vision testing such as the PiP test, FALANT test, and Army Red/Green test.

 These tests include reading color numbers on plates and results in a simple “pass” or “fail”.